facelessuser/pyluxa4/docs/src/markdown/cli.md

 The `serve` command connects with your device and starts a server.
 By default, the first Luxafor device that is found is the one that the server will connect to, but you can specify a specific device by either using `--device-path` or `--device-index`. `--device-path` take precedence over `--device-index`.

+If desired, you can schedule events by specifying a schedule file via the `--schedule` option.
+See [Schedule](#schedule) for more information.

 You can restrict the incoming requests by using a token via the `--token` option, and only requests that provide the token will be accepted. `--token` should really only be used over SSL.